Default automatic CFM Logic

 - The contributions will continue, every single year, until there is no more cash surplus left.

-NOTES: If there are multiple accounts of the same type, Snap will contribute to them on a proportional (by value) basis by default.
+NOTES: If there are multiple accounts of the same type, Snap will contribute to them on a proportional (by value) basis by default but this can be changed to sequential instead.

 Decumulation years: If the after-tax cash (ATC) is less than the after-tax spending (ATS), we have a Shortfall.